portableant/museologi.st/blog/2016-11-21-google-search-appliance-british-museum-install.md

 slug: /blog/google-search-appliance-british-museum-install/
 section: blog
 tags:
-   - Web
+   - web
-   - Search
+   - search
-   - Google
+   - google
-   - British Museum
+   - british museum
-   - Techie stuff
+   - techie stuff
 ---
 Working with Extended Content Solutions, I have been project/product managing the new &#8216;Knowledge Search tool' for the British Museum.
 Built using AngularJS on ECS's proprietary software, it pulls together multiple data sources through the use of Google Search Appliance.